hamedkh29/edoc/README.md

 *   Improve error handling and provide informative error messages to users.
 *   Enhance the UI and user experience with additional styling and interactive features.
 *   Implement unit tests and integration tests to ensure the reliability and stability of the application.
+*   Make it cross platform friendly.
 *   Deploy the application to a hosting environment for production use.
+*   Enhance cross-platform compatibility to ensure the application works seamlessly on different operating systems such as Windows, macOS, and Linux.
 These improvements can help enhance the functionality, performance, and usability of the E Doc application.

 * * *